Jan Koutsky - Resume

 I am an artist, author and educator.
 I taught for over thirty years in higher education.
 I am pleased to be concentrating full time now on my studio practice.

 Recent Shows & Exhibitions

-I show regularly with the Northwest Designer Craftsmen, a 60 year old organization of fine artists and craftsmen.
+I show with the Women Painters of Washington and Northwest Designer Craftsmen, two 65 year old organizations.
 A few recent shows:

 Washington State Convention Center, Sept.
 2018-Jan.
 2019

 Koch Gallery, Vashon Island, March 2017